balqui/prefscript/README.md

 provides the class for storing the script functions and an access named `cp` to `cantorpairs` functions, like `cp.dp(8, 4)`.
 Working on all that just these days.

+(for information about the
+related names `dp`, `pr_l`, `pr_r`, `tup_e`, `tup_i`, `s_tup`, `pr`
+please see the companion repository `https://github.com/balqui/cantorpairs`).
+The basic functions include projection variants, and a composition-like rule of pair formation is also available.

+--->

-A prefscript is a sequence of functions defined in terms of each other and a few basic functions via the partial recursion rules of composition and minimization.
+In PReFScript, a script is a sequence of functions defined in terms of each other and of a few basic functions via the partial recursion rules of composition and minimization.
 All functions are from the natural numbers into the natural numbers and may be undefined for some inputs.
-In order to handle tuples or sequences of natural numbers, a Cantor-like encoding is used (for information about the related names `dp`, `pr_l`, `pr_r`, `tup_e`, `tup_i`, `s_tup`, `pr` please see the companion repository `https://github.com/balqui/cantorpairs`).
+In order to handle tuples or sequences of natural numbers, a Cantor-like encoding is used.

-The basic functions include projection variants, and a composition-like rule of pair formation is also available.
+The always available basic functions include:
+`k_1`, the constant 1 function;
+`id`, the identity function;
+addition and multiplication, `add` and `mul` respectively, that interpret the single number received as the Cantor encoding of a pair `<x.y>` and compute the corresponding operation on `x` and `y`; modified difference `diff` that receives likewise a Cantor-encoded pair  `<x.y>` and computes `max(0, x - y)` so that we always stay within the natural numbers; and two functions related to projections of Cantor-encoded sequences.

 Scripts are maintained in objects of the class PReFScript, that can be imported into your own Python program.
-A stand-alone interpreter is also provided.
+Alternatively, a stand-alone interpreter is also provided.
 Thus, you have available two main ways of programming in PReFScript.

 ### Running the interpreter on a script in a text file

-##### REWRITE THIS WHEN READY

-INSTALLATION DEPENDING, run the command `prefscript --help` as a first attempt or call directly `prefscript myscript` after making sure that the working folder contains a text file `myscript.prfs` (omit the `.prfs` extension upon calling the interpreter).

 Function definitions in these scripts start with an arbitrary integer (that might be useful for human readers to label and